last updated on: 12th Oct 2016

-The next Messy Meetup, which is a chance for us to get together and support each other is Wednesday 15th October in the diary, 6.30-9pm ish at St Martins House, Leicester.
-Although there is no parking available at St Martins House we have an arrangement with the nearby St Nicholas Circle NCP car park which will allow you to park for £3.
+The next Messy Meetup, which is a chance for us to get together and support each other, is Saturday 7th March in the diary, 10am-1pm at St Martins House, Leicester.
+Although there is no parking available at St Martins House we have an arrangement with the nearby St Nicholas Circle NCP car park which will allow you to park for £3.50.
 I’ll have some resources out that you can look at and some crafts to give a go.
 If you would like to come please let me know via email: firstname.lastname@example.org, it will mean that I know how much cake to make, if you have any dietry requirements let me know, and so I can make sure there are enough car park tickets available.
 If there are specific resources that you would like to be able to see then let me know and I’ll see what I can do.

 Get Messy is a quarterly magazine that includes a range of articles and reflections, including a 'Dear Jane' page plus some session outlines.
 For some more information click on the link below.